Northampton and Peterborough Railway: Opening and operation

 The L&BR opened its line from Blisworth to Northampton on 13 May 1845.
 On 31 May an inspection trip throughout the line was made by the directors; and the line to Peterborough was opened to the public on 2 June 1845.
 It was the first railway in Peterborough.
 At 47 miles in length, it had cost £429,409 to build.
 As the ECR had not yet opened its line, the L&BR alone was using the ECR station.
 These openings were for passenger traffic only; goods trains started running on 15 December 1845.
 Conveyance of cattle to London and other population centres was an important traffic; coal brought in was also a significant business.

 Blisworth station had been built as a simple wayside station and was unsuitable as an important junction, and inconveniently located.
 (It was at the point where the line crosses the A43 road.)
 A new larger Blisworth station was built about half a mile further north-west, at the point of junction.

 Many of the intermediate stations were built in an Old English or Tudor style from local limestone.

 The Syston and Peterborough Railway, a dependency of the Midland Railway, was under construction at this period.
 There was serious difficulty with getting land for the line in the central area, and the company opened a detached section from Stamford to Peterborough.
 It too did not have its own station at Peterborough, and as it was remote from its parent company, it arranged that the L&BR.) would work its trains, and to use the ECR station.
 For a short period there was a passenger service from Ely to Stamford.

 In July 1846 the L&BR was absorbed into the London and North Western Railway.

 Typical passenger services on the line were five trains each way, with additional shuttle services between Blisworth and Northampton.
-When the line was opened, it was double track from Blisworth to Northampton, and the remainder was single line with a passing place at Thrapston, about half way.
+When the line was opened, it was double track from Blisworth to Northampton, and the remainder was single line with a passing place at Thrapston, about halfway.
 The original intention had been to operate these two halves as one-train-only sections, but this proved impractical.
 In fact the entire route was formed for double track, and this provision was actually started immediately after opening, and was ready by September 1846.